 When you submit your article to the editors, you will receive an acknowledgement, normally within two weeks.
 The editors will read your article to see if the subject is suitable for the Literary London Journal.
 If the topic is not one the journal covers it will be returned to you at this point, regardless of quality.
 If your essay is on an appropriate topic, it will be sent out to two readers for peer review.
 This can take two to three months, so please bear with us at this point.
 Once the editors have received both reviewers’ reports, they will make a decision on your article.
 The article may be immediately accepted or rejected, or you may be asked to make specific changes.
 Whatever the outcome, you will receive some feedback at this point.

-If you have any queries or require any clarification on the above, please contact the Editor, Susan Fischer, using the following email address: journal at literarylondon dot org
+If you have any queries or require any clarification on the above, please contact the Editor, Nick Bentley, using the following email address: journal at literarylondon dot org